xplosionmind/old.tommi.space/_notes/public/Website development.md

 5. [[The Jam]]: Notes graph
 6. Full width images in posts
 7. Create git submodules / Gists for every file which is significant alone ([[Apps]], [[Server]], [[Server setup]], [[Blogroll]]…)
-8. Configure [Peekalink](https://peekalink.io "Peekalink") in [[Cinema]] to replace [The Movie Database](https://themoviedb.org "The Movie Database") list and quit it.
-9. Avoid having to use special plugins to parse `\[\[wikilinks\]\]`, and use simple markdown links, integrating them in Jekyll with [jekyll-relative-links](https://github.com/benbalter/jekyll-relative-links "jekyll-relative-links on GitHub")
-	- problems
-		- how to remove invalid links
-		- Folder structure becomes fundamental and links must be changed when file is moved (Obsidian should automatically handle this)
-		- Current Liquid permalinks parsing may not work anymore
 10. Movies list integration
 	- https://www.themoviedb.org/documentation/api/discover
 	- https://developers.themoviedb.org/3/getting-started/introduction